Easy Sourdough Gingerbread Cookies

 • Egg.
 To keep the cookie dough together.

 • Sourdough starter discard.
 Inactive, meaning it has not been fed and it likely hanging out in the refrigerator for a while.
+You can make your own sourdough starter from scratch, buy one, or get one from a fellow sourdough friend!

 What is Sourdough Discard?